openelections/dashboard/README.md

 The Dashboard will feature information about election agencies, sources of certified results, and the status of the project's data gathering operation.

+# NOTE: THIS REPOSITORY WILL BE DEPRECATED AND REPLACED WITH ONE THAT CONTAINS METADATA FILES

 Getting started as a developer
 ------------------------------